 Test package as a

-new package skeleton, then take a look at the source code of the official
+new package skeleton, then have a look at the source code of the official

 Official packages are all located in the